Destination Wedding: Plot

 Two middle-aged people, Frank and Lindsay, meet and then argue while waiting to board their flight at the airport.
-They are both annoyed when they realize they are seated next to each other.
+They are both annoyed when they realize they are seated next to each other in the small 8-seater airplane.
 Their annoyance increases when they learn they are on their way to the same destination wedding in Paso Robles.
-Frank and Lindsay know of each other.
-The groom, Keith, is Frank's half-brother and Lindsay's former fiancé.
+Frank and Lindsay know of each other as the groom, Keith, is Frank's maternal half-brother and Lindsay's former fiancé, whom they suspect deliberately set them up to meet.
 When they arrive at Paso Robles, they find they are staying in adjoining rooms at an inn.
 On their way to the inn, Frank reveals that he does not want to go to the wedding, and Lindsay reveals that she is attending the wedding to get closure from her relationship with Keith which ended six years ago.
 Frank runs marketing for J.D.
-Power and Associates, and Lindsay is a prosecutor; they both heavily criticize each other's jobs.
+Power and Associates, Lindsay is a prosecutor, and they both heavily criticize each other's jobs.
 At the rehearsal dinner on Friday night, they are seated next to each other and isolated from everyone else.
 They talk about the other guests.
 Frank shares his negative opinions of his family members along with the difficult history between them.